-- 1.1 In line with the objectives of Dudley MBC this strategy aims to assist in setting high standards of governance, ethical behaviour and, ensuring the effective use of resources. - 1.2 Dudley MBC is committed to protecting the public funds with which it has been entrusted.
-The aim of this strategy is to minimise any losses due to fraud and corruption, which will ensure that resources are used for their intended purpose of providing services to the citizens of Dudley.
-Adherence to the strategy will also ensure public confidence in the integrity and competence of the Council is maintained. - 1.3 The Council expects all members, governors and employees will assist in protecting resources and to conduct their affairs with integrity, honesty and openness.
-To assist in these responsibilities the Council has a Constitution which sets out the governance arrangements and includes Codes of Conduct for members and employees, Standing Orders and Financial Regulations. - 1.4 There is an expectation that all individuals and organisations dealing with the council, such as contractors, partners, suppliers and users of council services will act with integrity.
-The council expects all its partners in both the private and public sectors to maintain sound governance arrangements and to set high standards of probity, openness and integrity.
+- 1.1 In line with the objectives of Dudley MBC this strategy aims to assist in setting high standards of governance and ensuring effective use of resources.

+- 1.2 Dudley MBC is committed to protecting the public funds with which it has been entrusted and the aim of this strategy is the minimisation of losses due to fraud and corruption, which is essential to ensure that resources are used for their intended purpose of providing services to the citizens of Dudley, and also for ensuring public confidence in the integrity and competence of the Council.

+- 1.3 The Council expects all members and employees will assist in protecting resources and also conduct it's affairs with integrity, honesty and openness.
+To assist in these responsibilities the Council has a Constitution which sets out the governance arrangements and includes Codes of Conduct for members and employees, Standing Orders and Financial Regulations.

-- 1.5 Whilst the Council has a framework of policies and controls for all to follow there is also a requirement for members and employees to promote a culture in which staff, suppliers and the public recognise that fraud and corruption has no place in Dudley and will not be tolerated.
+- 1.4 Whilst the Council has a framework of policies and controls for all to follow there is also a requirement for members and employees to promote a culture in which staff, suppliers and the public recognise that fraud and corruption has no place in Dudley and will not be tolerated.

-- 1.6 Within this governance framework, members, governors and employees all have a part to play.
-This strategy seeks to clarify the responsibilities in relation to fraud and corruption within the following roles :
+- 1.5 Within this governance framework, Members and managers all have a part to play and this strategy seeks to clarify, the various roles and responsibilities in relation to fraud and corruption of:

 - a.
-Treasurer
+Director of Finance

 - b.
 Members

 - c.
 Chief Executive [Head of Paid Service]

 - d.
-Service Directors & Head Teacher/ (and their managers)
+Service Directors & Head Teacher/Governors (and their managers)

 - e.
-Governors
+Employees

 - f.
-Employees
+Internal Audit

 - g.
-Internal Audit
+External Audit

 - h.
-External Audit
+Benefits Fraud Unit

 - i.
-Benefits Fraud Unit
+Audit Committee

 - j.
-Audit Committee

-- k.
 Standards Committee

-- 1.7 The Council already has a well-established Confidential Reporting Policy in operation, which is intended to encourage and enable employees and suppliers to raise serious concerns.
+1.6 The Council already has a well-established Confidential Reporting Policy in operation, which is intended to encourage and enable employees and suppliers to raise serious concerns.